mhaye20/NanoHistory-Fresh/README.md

-# NanoHistory
+# TaleTrail

-NanoHistory is a React Native mobile application that brings historical locations to life through augmented reality (AR) experiences and AI-powered storytelling.
+TaleTrail is a React Native mobile application that brings historical locations to life through augmented reality (AR) experiences and AI-powered storytelling.
 The app allows users to explore nearby historical sites, learn about their significance through an AI guide, and contribute their own stories to the historical narrative.

 ## Features